nchudnovets/merezhyvo-ut/README.md

 *   Fullscreen under Lomiri; `Esc` exits the app.

 *   Minimal UI: address bar + `<webview>` with a search fallback.
+    *   Includes a **Messenger mode** toolbar with WhatsApp, Telegram, and Messenger shortcuts (desktop UA only) and per-user button ordering.

 *   Local ARM64 Electron packaging; final `.click` is built via **Clickable** (container with `click` CLI).